Previous

 Creatinine is a chemical compound waste product that comes from the normal deterioration of muscles in the body.
 Normal levels of creatinine vary based on gender, body size, age, and race.
 This means there is no “normal” level.
 Creatinine can indicate how well your kidneys are functioning by how well they are filtering waste from your blood.

-High Creatinine levels usually indicate there is too much creatine in the body because it is not being removed or filtered appropriately.
+High Creatinine levels - Usually indicate there is too much creatine in the body because it is not being removed or filtered appropriately.
 It could mean that your kidneys are not functioning as they should.
 A high level of creatinine can be caused from ingesting large amounts of protein or a creatinine supplement.
 It can also be caused by dehydration.

-Low creatinine levels could mean lower muscle mass due to aging, liver issues, pregnancy, or a muscular disease.
+Low creatinine levels - Could mean lower muscle mass due to aging, liver issues, pregnancy, or a muscular disease.
 Lower levels found in an older or underweight person should not be a cause for concern.

 Symptoms: